 In addition, there are a few things to consider:

 First, you have to remember that cutting a new Mazda key probably won’t be enough for you to start your vehicle as most Mazda models made after 2005 requires coding in addition to cutting the key.
 Saying that, you will have to take care of coding the keys as well AFTER you had your key cut.
-Click here to see programming instructions for Mazda fobs, remotes and transponder keys
+Click here for more information about Mazda programming information.

 The next image is of a cut key and programming machine for Mazda Key: